20 Oct - 15 Dec 2023

 Each month has a different theme.
 Take a look at what's coming up below.

-The event runs from 10:30 till 12:00 on Level 2 of our Education Space at the National Museum of Scotland on Chambers Street.
+The event runs from 10:30 till 12:00 in the Seminar Room on Level 4 of our Learning Centre at the National Museum of Scotland on Chambers Street.

 This space is accessible by lift and is well signposted.
 Our team will be on hand to show you the way on the day.